Joelv-c/ros2-ai-security-robot/README.md

 Q: Quit

 ## Training Performance
-The AI model was trained on a custom dataset for 100 epochs using a Tesla T4 GPU.
-Below are the performance metrics.
+The AI model was trained on a custom dataset **labeled and preprocessed using Roboflow**.
+The training ran for 100 epochs on a Tesla T4 GPU.
+The final model achieves a mAP50 of **57.8%** with an inference speed of approximately 2.7ms per image.

 | Metric | Graph | Description |
 | :--- | :--- | :--- |